MSIG CancerCare Plus: Best value for money

 Prudential's PRUCancer 360 policy boasts the widest coverage on this list, including infants who are a year old to senior citizens up to 100 years old.
 Additionally, it covers all stages of cancer and provides a 100% payout of your sum assured upon diagnosis for any stage.

-The sum assured starts at $10,000 and goes up to a maximum of $300,000.
-This translates into a maximum monthly premium of $46 (based on a 25-year-old female who is a non-smoker).
-However, applicants age 1 to 16 are restricted to a maximum sum assured of $100,000 and the maximum age of renewal is 95 years old.
+The sum assured starts at S$10,000 and goes up to a maximum of S$300,000.
+This translates into a maximum monthly premium of S$46 (based on a 25-year-old female who is a non-smoker).
+Do note though, applicants age 1 to 16 are restricted to a maximum sum assured of S$100,000 and the maximum age of renewal is 95 years old.
 There is also no death benefit included.

-Fortunately, signing up for this policy is extremely easy because you only need to answer a single health question when applying.
+Fortunately, signing up for this policy is extremely easy.
+You only need to answer a single health question when applying.
 You do not need to jump through multiple hoops just to get on board.

-Helping you make the best choice for your protection
+Helping you make the best choice for your cancer protection

 Cancer is unpleasant to read, hear, or even think about.
 But we cannot ignore reality, which is why it’s important to stay protected.
 SingSaver is here to help you make the best choices when it comes to your protection.
 Click here to compare all our cancer insurance plans at a single glance.